wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 3. Explore one or two dashboards.
 [Examine Data with Dashboards and Charts](ui_examine_data.html) has an overview and includes a video.
 4. As appropriate, clone any of the existing dashboards to add charts, modify queries, and more.
 See [Create, Customize, and Optimize Dashboards](ui_dashboards.html) and [Create and Customize Charts](ui_charts.html).

-### Optional 1: Use the service broker to send custom application metrics to the wavefront proxy
+### Step 5 (Optional): Use the Service Broker to Send Custom Application Metrics to the Wavefront Proxy

-1. In Ops Manager, in the "Wavefront Proxy Config" panel, check the "Enable service broker bindings" checkbox.
+1. In Ops Manager, in the **Wavefront Proxy Config** panel, select the **Enable Service Broker Bindings** check box.
-2. To provision a wavefront-proxy service instance:
+2. To provision a Wavefront proxy service instance, run the command:
-   `cf create-service wavefront-proxy standard SERVICE_INSTANCE_NAME`.
+   `cf create-service wavefront-proxy standard SERVICE_INSTANCE_NAME`
-3. To bind apps to the service instance: `cf bind-service APP_NAME SERVICE_INSTANCE_NAME`.
+3. To bind apps to the service instance, run the command:
+   `cf bind-service APP_NAME SERVICE_INSTANCE_NAME`
-   If you already have an existing app and want to update its service instance reference from the v3 broker, first unbind it with this command:
+4. If you already have an existing app and want to update its service instance reference from the v3 broker, first unbind it with this command:
-   `cf unbind-service APP_NAME SERVICE_INSTANCE_NAME`.
+   `cf unbind-service APP_NAME SERVICE_INSTANCE_NAME`

-Notes:
-1. For information about how apps can send metrics to the Wavefront proxy, see the [cloud-foundry-sampleapp](https://github.com/wavefrontHQ/cloud-foundry-sampleapp).
+Note: For information about how apps can send metrics to the Wavefront proxy, see the [cloud-foundry-sampleapp](https://github.com/wavefrontHQ/cloud-foundry-sampleapp).

-### Optional 2: Connect multiple proxy instances to an IAAS load balancer
+### Step 5 (Optional): Connect Multiple Proxy Instances to an IAAS Load Balancer

 #### Set up the load balancer in your IAAS

-If using multiple Wavefront VMs, you will want to use your IAAS of choice to set up a load balancer.
+If you use multiple Wavefront VMs, you will want to use your IAAS of choice to set up a load balancer.
-BOSH DNS does not provide load balancing, so just increasing the VM count by itself will result in one VM taking all the requests.
+BOSH DNS does not provide load balancing, so increasing the VM count will result in one VM taking all the requests.

-An in depth guide on configuring load balancers in different IAASes is beyond the scope of this document.
+In-depth instructions on configuring load balancers in different IAASes is beyond the scope of this documentation.
 You can see a detailed example across two sections of the TAS for VMs documentation:
-1. Initial setup of load balancers is required in [AWS](https://docs.pivotal.io/ops-manager/3-0/aws/prepare-env-manual.html) and [GCP](https://docs.pivotal.io/ops-manager/3-0/gcp/prepare-env-manual.html#loadbalancer), but not for Azure.
+1. Initial setup of load balancers is required for [AWS](https://docs.pivotal.io/ops-manager/3-0/aws/prepare-env-manual.html) and [GCP](https://docs.pivotal.io/ops-manager/3-0/gcp/prepare-env-manual.html#loadbalancer), but not for Azure.
-2. After initial setup, [this](https://docs.pivotal.io/application-service/3-0/operating/configure-lb.html)
-   document can be referenced for finalizing the load balancers in all IAAS.
+2. After initial setup, you can use [this](https://docs.pivotal.io/application-service/3-0/operating/configure-lb.html) document for finalizing the configuration of the load balancers in all IAAS.

 You will want to adjust the naming in these docs to suit a wavefront proxy.
 The portions of these docs that detail interactions with Ops Manager can be ignored,